fzd9752/Portfolio/README.md

 - __Marketing Executive (Part-time)__ | <sub> 07,2015 - 11,2015 </sub>
   > Energy Savings UK

-  It was a enjoyable experience to work for _Mark Nangle_ and his company.
-I'm grateful to have this chance to join in a environment-concerned company and learn __marketing__ skills.
+  It was an enjoyable experience to work for _Mark Nangle_ and his company.
+I'm grateful to have this chance to join in an environment-concerned company and learn __marketing__ skills.
 My main duties in this position are:
   - Manage online social media - Facebook and Twitter.
   - Edit and Design promotional material - leaflet, post, brochure and presentation .

 - __Intern__ | <sub>03,2013 - 01, 2014</sub>
   > Benxi Hospital of Traditional Chinese Medicine

   A rare learning experience and challenging time.
 My mentor was Yan LUO - a famous and welcomed expert.
-It was a trully challenge to assist she to treat average _30_ patients, some days more than _50_ each morning, and handle the paperwork each day.
+It was a challenge to assist she to treat average _30_ patients, some days more than _50_ each morning, and handle the paperwork each day.
 I advanced my professional abilities and learnt how to __manage work stress__ through this experience.
 What's more was to learn to __listen__ and __empathising__ people sincerely。

 ---